Courts, legal services providers, and state and local Bars have responded to the flood of people without lawyers in numerous ways, including:

 Some of the efforts to stem the tide of pro se, self-represented, or unrepresented litigants have focused on connecting people with lawyers: by increasing pro bono efforts and leveraging different technologies to connect people with free legal aid or low-cost representation.
 Recent efforts, however, primarily focus on alternatives to representation, and very few efforts address changes to court processes themselves.

-During the study, potential clients seeking a divorce underwent a 45-60-minute interview to determine eligibility and learn more about the details of their case.
+Working with dedicated partners at with the Philadelphia VIP, an organization that matches low-income people with volunteer pro bono lawyers, potential clients seeking a divorce underwent a 45-60-minute interview to determine eligibility and learn more about the details of their case.

 After the interview, consenting study-eligible individuals were randomized to one of two groups: